 Ventura River Preserve is an outdoor space near Ventura that covers over 1600 acres of untouched landscape.
 Located on the outskirts of the small town of Ojai, this preserve offers multiple secluded wilderness trails that are rarely crowded.

-After moving to Central California Coast, I’ve been searching for easily accessible trails to do in the area.
+After moving to the Central California Coast, I’ve been searching for easily accessible trails in the area.
 The Ventura River Preserve offers a wonderful place to escape into nature and go for serene wilderness hikes.